kevinbeirne/kneat-pit-stop-challenge/README.md

 * The corresponding html is in index.html
 * CSS is in css/
 * Tests can be found in spec/
-* **NOTE:** If you downloaded the precompiled version of this application, ignore the specs in /jasmine/spec as these have been are compiled versions
+* **NOTE:** If you downloaded the precompiled version of this application, ignore the specs in /jasmine/spec as these are compiled versions of the tests

 ## Other notes